igneus/lilygabc/README.md

 where a convenient way to include existing gabc scores is useful.

-## Project Status & Roadmap

-*Early stage of development, several fundamental features still missing.*

-- [ ] render contents of gabc files in modern notation
-- [ ] fundamental support for the chant notation styles supported by LilyPond
-- [ ] neume detection/interpretation mimicking Gregorio (for all basic neumes and at least the most common composed ones)
-- [ ] (yet another) conversion script converting gabc to clean LilyPond code - because easy inclusion of gabc scores in LilyPond documents is nice, but sometimes manual tweaking is necessary

 ## Prerequisites

 *Only LilyPond is required* for using the provided LilyPond commands.